Working Through the Local Church

 The Compassion team has been working on a curriculum that would be uniform no matter which child development center the child attends, rural or urban.
 The lessons focus on etiquette and protocol, civics and civic duty, entrepreneurship, environmental protection, group dynamics, and strategic planning.
 These were selected based on needs of the children in the program and in Haitian society.
 The goal is to prepare children to become leaders and to transform their country with innovation, character and God’s guidance.

-How Compassion Works in Ecuador
+How Compassion Works in Haiti

 What started in 1968 has continued to grow each year.
 Compassion-assisted child development centers enable the churches to help meet the needs of the people.
 The curriculum alongside the church enables the children to be taught holistically, which is the best way to reach the families and community.